The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

+HEMT receivers require a stable operating temperature of about 20~K. Commercially available space-qualified two-stage cryocoolers (like the \href{https://www.shi.co.jp/industrial/en/product/science/space/20k-stirling-cooler.html}{Sumitomo LB2ST}) provide a cooling power of 200~mW at the 20-K stage, have a mass of 10~kg, and consume 90~W of power.
+We conservatively assume a cryostat mass of 20~kg.

-At observing frequencies around 690~GHz, ample experience with the design of heterodyne receivers is available, especially thanks to the development and serial production of the Band~9 cartridge-type receivers for the Atacama Large Millimeter Array (ALMA) \citep{baryshev2015}.
-For \textsc{Capella}, we aim at a simple design that complies with the restrictions with respect to mass, volume, and power consumption associated with a space telescope.
-We foresee a heterodyne double-sideband (DSB), single-circular polarization receiver using a niobium superconductor-insulator-superconductor (SIS) mixer with an instantaneous bandwidth of 1024~MHz.
-Since it is important to keep the receiver noise temperature (which, for a space telescope, is the only relevant contribution to the system temperature) low, we conservatively restrict the observing window to the range 680--700~GHz (corresponding to 8700~km\,s$^{-1}$ in velocity) for the remainder of this whitepaper, thus allowing for optimization of the noise temperature for a small frequency range.
+For the \textsc{Capella} observing frequencies around 690~GHz, ample experience with the design of heterodyne receivers is available, especially thanks to the development and serial production of the Band~9 cartridge-type receivers for the Atacama Large Millimeter Array (ALMA) \citep{baryshev2015}.
+We aim at a simple design that complies with the restrictions with respect to mass, volume, and power consumption associated with a space telescope.
+We foresee a heterodyne double-sideband (DSB), single-circular polarization receiver using a niobium superconductor-insulator-superconductor (SIS) mixer with an instantaneous bandwidth of 4096~MHz.
+Since it is important to keep the receiver noise temperature (which, for a space telescope, is the only relevant contribution to the system temperature) low, we conservatively restrict the radio frequency range to the interval 680--700~GHz (corresponding to 8700~km\,s$^{-1}$ in velocity) for the remainder of this whitepaper, thus allowing for optimization of the noise temperature for a small frequency range.
 We expect DSB noise temperatures $\lesssim$100~K across the range of observing frequencies, which is about three times the quantum limit of 33~K at 690~GHz.

 The SIS mixer needs to be supplied with a reference wave from a local oscillator (LO).
 The \textsc{Herschel} HIFI instrument \citep{degraauw2010} used a combination of an yttrium iron garnet (YIG) oscillator and an amplifier multiplier chain; using this design as a reference, we may expect that the LO unit requires a power of about 20~W and has a mass of 5~kg.